famiu/feline.nvim/USAGE.md

 #### Conditionally enable components

 The `enabled` value of a component can be a boolean or function.
 This value determines if the component is enabled or not.
 If false, the component is not shown in the statusline.
-If it's a function, it can take either the window handler as an argument, or it can take no arguments.
 For example:

 ```lua
 -- Enable if opened file has a valid size